 Holding Other Drivers Accountable

-Under Chapter 818 of the Oregon Vehicle Code, commercial truckers and drivers hauling or towing objects can be held accountable for damages caused to other motorists and their vehicles due to flying debris caused by shifting or unsecured loads.
+Under Chapter 818 of the Oregon Vehicle Code, commercial truckers and drivers hauling or towing objects like large travel trailers can be held accountable for damages caused to other motorists and their vehicles due to flying debris caused by shifting or unsecured loads.
 In the case of gravel or stones thrown up from the road by the tires of another vehicle, obtaining compensation for your damages may be more of a challenge.
 In either situation, you should make note of the driver’s license plate number, the time of the incident, and the road on which you were traveling when it occurred.
 Depending on the extent of the damage, follow up with one of the following:

 - For extensive damage or in the event you are injured, you should pull over immediately, notify law enforcement by calling 911, and wait for help to arrive.